BurlingtonCodeAcademy/portfolio-cra-github-pages/README.md

 * A profile image of you.
 * A short description of who you are, for example:

-> A passionate web developer looking to make a difference in Vermont.
+> A passionate web developer looking to make a difference in the world.

-* Links to the following sub-pages, which do not need to exist yet.
+* Links to the following sub-pages.
   * About Me
   * Projects or Portfolio
   * Hobbies and Interests